skratchdot/skratchdot.com/projects/github-fork-count.user.js/index.md

 ### Description ###

-This is a user script to display the fork count underneath the "public" repo count on a user's main GitHub page.
+This is a user script to display repo counts (public, private, sources, forks, mirrors) where the "public" repo counts used to be on a user's main Github page.

 ### Installation ###